The Cheapest Ticket Problem in Public Transport: Zone-based Fare Structures

 We now have the preliminaries to define a basic zone tariff.

 \begin{definition} Let a PTN together with a zone partition $\cZ$ be given, and let $\W$ be the set of all paths in the PTN.
-A fare system $p$ is a \emph{basic zone tariff} w.r.t.\ the price function $P \colon \N_{\geq 1} \rightarrow \R_{\geq 0}$ if $p(W)=P(z(W))$ for all $W \in \W$ where $z$ is defined as in~\eqref{eq-z}. \end{definition}
+A fare structure $p$ is a \emph{basic zone tariff} w.r.t.\ a price function $P \colon \N_{\geq 1} \rightarrow \R_{\geq 0}$ if $p(W)=P(z(W))$ for all $W \in \W$ where the zone function $z$ is defined as in~\eqref{eq-z}. \end{definition}

-The price function $P$ assigns a ticket price to every number of visited zones.
-If it is constant, the zone tariff simplifies to a flat tariff.
-As we will see, the properties of a zone tariff depend crucially on the price function $P$.
+The price function $P$ assigns a ticket price to every number of traversed zones.
+If it is constant, the basic zone tariff simplifies to a flat tariff.
+A basic zone tariff can be interpreted as a distance tariff that measures the length of the path by the number of traversed zones.
+As we will see, the properties of a basic zone tariff depend crucially on the price function $P$ and the results are similar to those for distance tariffs.

-\begin{theorem} Let a price function $P \colon \N_{\geq 1} \rightarrow \R_{\geq 0} $ be given.
+\begin{theorem} Let a price function $P$ be given.
 All basic zone tariffs w.r.t.\ $P$ satisfy the no-stopover property if and only if

-In particular, if all basic zone tariffs w.r.t.\ $P$ satisfy the no-stopover property, then the increase of the price function is bounded by $P(k) \leq (k-1)P(2)$ for $k \geq 2$. \end{theorem}
+In particular, if all basic zone tariffs w.r.t.\ $P$ satisfy the no-stopover property, then the increase of the price function is bounded by $P(k) \leq (k-1)P(2)$ for $k \geq 2$. \end{theorem} \begin{proof}

-\begin{proof} First, we assume that \eqref{eq-nostopzone} does not hold for some $k$ and $i$.
+First, we assume that \eqref{eq-nostopzone} does not hold for some $k$ and $i$.
 Note that $i \notin \{1,k\}$ since ${P(k)\leq P(1)+P(k)}$ is always true.
 We consider the basic zone tariff w.r.t.\ $P$ for the PTN depicted in Figure~\ref{Figure zone Thm Eig1}.
 In the induced basic zone tariff, the standard ticket of the path $(x_1,\ldots,x_k)$ costs~$P(k)$, whereas the compound ticket $([x_1,x_i],[x_i,x_k])$ costs $P(i)+P(k-i+1)$, which is cheaper by assumption.
 Hence, the no-stopover property is not satisfied.

 Now, we suppose that \eqref{eq-nostopzone} holds.
-Let $p$ be any basic zone tariff w.r.t.~$P$.
+Let $p$ be any basic zone tariff w.r.t.~$P\!$.
 For a path ${W \in \W}$, we define $k \defeq z(W)$ and let $(W_1,W_2)$ be a corresponding compound ticket.
 It holds that ${z(W_1)+z(W_2)=k+1}$, i.e., ${z(W_2) = k-z(W_1)+1}$.
 By assumption it holds

 Thus, the no-stopover property is satisfied.